Rules for wild camping in the Lake District

 In an effort to give myself a bit of a lie-in I did camp there once, just to the south of the summit on the grassy plateau of Mart Bield.

 It wasn’t a bad place to camp.
-One the downside it is a popular dawn vantage point so you run the risk of getting woken up early.
-I camped there in June and was getting up before dawn so that wasn’t an issue though.
+On the downside it is a popular dawn vantage point so you run the risk of getting woken up early.
+I camped there in June and was getting up before dawn for sunrise so that wasn’t really an issue though.

 The above photo was taken before 5am and hardly surprisingly there was no one else in sight.